Frequently asked questions about adopting from foster care

 Do I need to be married to adopt?

 No, you do not need to be married!
 Many single people are successful foster and adoptive parents.
-You can read other families’ adoption stories on our website.
+You can read other families’ adoption stories on our blog.

 Are there income or education requirements?
 Do I need to own my own home?